 It’s not quite–but almost–that Bayh-Dole requires that an exclusive license to use or to sell in the United States must also require a license (which doesn’t have to be exclusive) to make.
-One could license five companies to make and sell, but only one company to use–those five would have only one company to sell to in the U.S., and only then if they were doing their making in the U.S. (because the company doing the exclusive using would have to agree to use product made substantially in the U.S.).
+One could license five companies to make and sell, but only one company to use–those five would have only one company to sell to in the U.S., and only then if they were doing their making substantially in the U.S. (because the company doing the exclusive using would have to agree to use product made substantially in the U.S.).
 Seems sort of silly, but possible.
-More seriously, one could license many companies to make and use the invention, but only one company to make and use (non-exclusive) and sell (exclusive) the invention or product based on using the invention).
+More seriously, one could license many companies to make and use the invention, but only one company to make (non-exclusive) and use (non-exclusive) and sell (exclusive) the invention or product based on using the invention.

 But it’s stranger than that.
 The license to make can be non-exclusive rather than exclusive (so others might, say, make product that otherwise infringes–but why?
 If they could not also either use or sell, what’s the point?
 Give away product?)
-The manufacture requirement here in 35 USC 204 actually works as a restriction on the right to import product and either use it or sell it in the United States under one’s exclusive right.
+The U.S. manufacture requirement here in 35 USC 204 actually works as a restriction on the right to import product and either use it or sell it in the United States under one’s exclusive right.
 [See here a fuller discussion of the narrowness, if not silliness, of this section 204 gesture].
 Thus, it appears that Bayh-Dole requires that any exclusive license to use or to sell must include also (i) the right to make and (ii) a restriction to prevent an exclusive licensee from importing product (which it could then use or sell).